Ancient Greek Clothing for Kids

-Ancient Greek clothes were simple.
-Women made clothes out of wool for winter wear, and used linen as their summer fabric.
-They dyed tunics and cloaks in bright colors.
-They bleached some material to a bright white.
+Clothing Designs: Women made clothes out of wool for winter wear, and used linen for their summer fabric.
+They dyed tunics and togas in bright colors.
+They bleached some material to a popular bright white.
 Clothes were decorated with geometric designs.
 Some were decorated to represent their city-state.
 Some clothes were left plain.

-Everyone made jewelry.
+Jewelry: Everyone made jewelry.
 It was very popular.
-The rich also bought jewelry from traveling peddlers.
+The rich also bought jewelry from traveling peddlers and from vendors in the marketplace.

-Both men and women used perfume made by boiling flowers and herbs.
+Perfume: Both men and women used perfume made by boiling flowers and herbs.
+You could make perfume at home, or buy scents from a vendor.

 Explore Ancient Greece